Top Game Viewing Destinations in Uganda

 The open grasslands of Kasenyi provide QENP’s primary game viewing area, thanks to resident herds of Uganda kob and the lions that prey on them.
 The park’s experienced ranger guides can usually locate lions but predator sightings can be guaranteed by signing up for a tour with the Mweya-based Uganda Predator Project which monitors the movement of lions, leopards and hyaenas fitted with radio collars.

 QENP’s southernmost sector offers a classic game viewing experience under vast rift valley skies.
 Expect to see buffaloes, hippos, elephants, topis and more besides.
-The chance of sighting lions is particularly good in Ishasha; the local prides obligingly spend their days resting up in the branches of shady fig trees.
+The chance of sighting lions is particularly good in Ishasha; the locals pride obligingly spend their days resting up in the branches of shady fig trees.

 Game Drives in Lake Mburo National Park